How to Choose a Web Design Firm

 8. How long will it take?

 Perfectionism can be a huge stumbling block in the fast-paced world of the Internet.
-Some designers are unable to compromise between quality and time to market needs.
+Some designers are unable to compromise between quality and time-to-market needs.
 Test: See how long it takes until you receive a proposal.

 9. What type of support is offered after the website launch?